unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ### A Deeper Look at Iowa's Economy
 -----------------------------------

-In order to provide context to the above dataset for employee compensation by industry in Iowa, we will now walk through adding additional datasets.
-By adding additional information, we can see how the rise and fall of employee compensation corresponds to other metrics.
-For example, is the rise of employee compensation corresponds to a rise of the gross number of employees in the sate, or is there another factor at play?
+In order to provide context to the above dataset, we will now walk through adding additional datasets.
+By looking at additional information, we can see how the rise and fall of employee compensation corresponds to other metrics.
+For example, does the rise of employee compensation correspond to a rise of the gross number of employees in the sate, or is there another factor at play?
 With a decrease in employee compensation, will unemployment rates and benefits rise as a result?
 To look into these questions, let us navigate to [https://data.iowa.gov](https://data.iowa.gov/).
 This site contains publicly available information pertaining to Iowa for fields such as the economy, education, health, and the environment, among many more fields.
 Let us begin by finding a dataset which provides information on the gross number of employees working in the state.